Game Show Host Chuck Woolery Says Supporting Donald Trump Has ‘Destroyed My Career’

 Chuck Woolery is one of the most vocal supporters of Donald Trump in the entertainment world, but the longtime television game show host said his political stances have nearly cost him his career.

 Woolery appeared on Fox & Friends this week to discuss his support of Trump, saying that it has burned bridges for him in Hollywood.
-As Fox News noted, Woolery said previously in a tweet that he has “pretty much destroyed my career” by openly supporting the president and being open about his conservative believes, but acknowledges that it is his own choice to voice his views and can live with the consequences.
+As Fox News noted, Woolery said previously in a tweet that he has “pretty much destroyed my career” by openly supporting the president and being open about his conservative beliefs.
+He also acknowledges that it is his own choice to voice his views and that he can live with the consequences.

 In his Fox & Friends appearance, Woolery said that it was something of a self-deprecating tweet because he has been “shadow-banned” by Twitter, but it ended up getting viral attention anyway.